 - Difficulty with regular physical activity

-The OSI hip team is here to listen, discuss your concerns, and examine you for symptoms of snapping hip syndrome.
 Many people do not see a doctor for this condition until there is pain.
-If you are not ready to see a doctor, reductions and modifications of activities that require repetitive hip movements might help.
-If conservative treatments are unsuccessful, contact the OSI hip team.
-The following can help determine the best course of action:
+If you are not ready to see an OSI orthopedic doctor, reductions and modifications of activities that require repetitive hip movements might help.
+If conservative treatments are unsuccessful, contact OSI.
+An OSI board-certified hip expert will listen to you and discuss your concerns.
+He/she will then examine you for snapping hip syndrome symptoms by doing one or more of the following:

 - Physical exam: After a thorough physical examination and the discussion of your symptoms and medical history, your doctor will have you stand and move to reproduce the snapping.

-- X-rays: X-rays can identify other issues with the bones or joint.
+- X-rays: X-rays can identify other issues with the bones or joints.

-Most treatment regimens begin with rest and continue with:
+Most snapping hip syndrome treatment regimens begin with rest and continue with:

 Rarely, a surgical approach may be needed to address snapping hip syndrome.
-Minimally invasive hip arthroscopy is a procedure that may best meet your individual health needs and goals.
+Minimally-invasive hip arthroscopy is usually the recommended procedure, but your OSI hip specialist will help you decide the best course of action.